wehlutyk/thesis/content/3-gistr-4-results.md

 Evolution of average utterance features as a function of depth in the branch, with 95% confidence intervals based on Student's $t$-distribution (considering each utterance as an independent measure).
 </div>

+We therefore plot the evolution of the average features of utterances as a function of branch depth for word frequency, age of acquisition, clustering and number of letters.
+@Fig:gistr-branchevo plots this information both for all utterances and divided into fixed content lengths.
+The evolution of each feature is consistent with its susceptibility to targeting and appearance, and its variation upon replacement.
+Average word frequency significantly increases with depth, both globally and at fixed content length.
+This fits with low frequency words being more susceptible to targeting and high frequency words more susceptible to appearing (@fig:gistr-suscept-feature), as well as with frequency increasing upon replacement (@fig:gistr-variation-rpl).
+The reverse is true for age of acquisition, which decreases with depth (albeit significantly for certain content lengths only).
+Clustering and number of letters both decrease also, though clustering shows no clear trend at fixed content lengths and its evolution might therefore be due to utterance shortening.
+It is worth noting that for number of letters, in spite of a small targeting bias in favour of short words, the much stronger appearance bias in favour of short words wins in the long run: average number of letters decreases along the branches, even at fixed content length.
+While the trends are not strong, it is still noteworthy that they are visible at the level of utterance averages: in less than 10 iterations, transformations which mostly maintain the overall meaning of the utterances have a significant effect on these features, beyond the shortening of utterances (and consequent removal of words that could have an effect on the features).
+Through transformations, subjects thus gradually evolve the utterances to use more frequent, shorter words, learned earlier and with lower free association clustering coefficients.